hzi-bifo/AMR_benchmarking/README.md

 - The script `main.sh` goes through the whole benchmarking process including: conda environment installation, data downloading/reprocessing, evaluating Point-/Resfinder, evaluating Aytan-Aktug, evaluating Seq2Geno2Pheno, evaluating Phenotyperseeker, evaluating Kover, evaluating ML baseline (majority), and benchmarking results visualization.

-- We suggest you to run `main.sh` step by step by commenting some codes there at one time and run one species by one species at a time by setting species_list and species_list_phylotree options in the `Config.yaml` (of course except for multi-models). `./scripts/model/<software_name>.sh` also provides more detailed instructions of running this benchmarking workflow.
-You can't finish the whole AMR benchamrking just by submitting `main.sh` to run once and for all due to several reasons.
+- We suggest you run `main.sh` step by step by commenting some codes there at one time and run one species by one species at a time by setting species_list and species_list_phylotree options in the `Config.yaml` (of course except for multi-models). `./scripts/model/<software_name>.sh` also provides more detailed instructions for running this benchmarking workflow.
+You can't finish the whole AMR benchmarking just by submitting `main.sh` to run once and for all due to several reasons.
 You have to access Geno2Pheno website using the feature generated by Seq2Geno.
-Due to large data sets and time consuming ML model learning process, which altogether may take more than 2 months with 20 CPUs accompanied by 10 GPUs, you may need to run different tasks on different machines and re-run some processes if it accidently terminates unexpectedly during a long periord of time.
+Due to large data sets and time-consuming ML model learning process, which altogether may take more than 2 months with 20 CPUs accompanied by 10 GPUs, you may need to run different tasks on different machines and re-run some processes if it accidentally terminates unexpectedly during a long period of time.

 - Clean intermediate files: we provide a script to clean large and unimportant intermeidate files.
-It will skan several predined locations for the targets, and then delete them.
+It will scan several predined locations for the targets, and then delete them.
 You can run it any time after a corresponding software finishes running on part of species in the list.
-Don't use it when corresponding software is running.
+Don't use it when the corresponding software is running.
 Make sure you don't need those intermediate files for debugging before cleaning it.